Applying Occam's Razor to Transformer-Based Dependency Parsing: What Works, What Doesn't, and What is Really Necessary: STEPS: A Modular Graph-Based Dependency Parser

 \subsection{Multi-Task Training}

-We study the effects of a multi-task training setup by implementing two different approaches to training our parser: (a) \textbf{dep-only}, in which the model is trained only on syntactic dependencies; and (b) multi-task learning (\textbf{MTL}), in which the model is additionally trained to predict universal part-of-speech tags (UPOS) and morphological features (UFeats).
-We follow \citet{kondratyuk2019languages} by learning specific coefficients for the transformer layers for these tagging tasks (see \sref{input_representation}) and then using a single-layer feed-forward neural network to extract logit vectors over the respective label vocabularies.
-The loss for the entire system is computed as the sum of losses for the individual output modules (UPOS tagger, UFeats tagger, and dependency parser).
-As for factorized parsing, we add the option of scaling the loss for these additional output modules.
+We study the effects of a multi-task training setup by implementing two approaches to training our parser: (a) \textbf{dep-only}, in which the model is trained only on syntactic dependencies; and (b) multi-task learning (\textbf{MTL}), in which the model additionally predicts universal part-of-speech tags (UPOS) and morphological features (UFeats).
+We follow \citet{kondratyuk2019languages} by learning different coefficients for the transformer layers for these tagging tasks (see \sref{input_representation}) and then using a single-layer feed-forward neural network to extract logit vectors over the respective label vocabularies.
+By default, the loss for the entire system is computed as the sum of losses for the individual output modules (UPOS tagger, UFeats tagger, and dependency parser).
+However, we also add the option of scaling the loss of the individual output modules in order to prevent individual tasks from overwhelming the system as a whole (see \sref{mtl_eval}).